-OTHER HIGH HOLY DAY SERVICES AND EXPERIENCES:
+OTHER SERVICES AND EXPERIENCES:

-SUKKOT AND SIMHAT TORAH INFORMATION
+SIMHAT TORAH INFORMATION

-With the ongoing security concerns in Israel and throughout the world, we will continue to be vigilant about security this year, so please bring your name tags as we will absolutely be checking them at the door.
+We will continue to be vigilant about security this year, so please bring your name tags as we will absolutely be checking them at the door.
 Please understand that the members who will be checking tickets have volunteered their time - time away from family and friends.
 Some of our newer member volunteers may not recognize our long-time members.
 In the spirit of the High Holy Days, please be patient and understanding.

 Shabbat prayer resources